 Derivative is a second order implementation of Integral, used to suppress "second-order" effects from process variables.
 These variables may include items like pumps or mixers that may have minor impacts on the measured value.
-The derivative factor is rarely used and therefore it is best in most cases to leave it at the default value.
+The derivative factor is rarely used in water treatment process, and therefore, it is best in most cases to leave it at the default value.
 Increasing this value will make the controller more responsive.